CrossRealms/Splunk-Cyences-App-for-Splunk/docs/user_guide/user_guide.md

 * Tenable
 * Unix
 * VPN
+* Windows (same thing as WinEventLog?)
 * Windows Defender Logs (Antivirus)
 * WinEventLog

+--> <TODO Vatsal> remove the above list if it's not necessary.

 View the **Data Onboarding [Admin]** section for more information.